This detailed guide will take you step by step through the process of setting up the Plex Media Server on your Widows PC.

 - Once you’ve created Libraries for Movies and TV Shows, you’ll probably want to make one for your music as well.
 Click the ADD LIBRARY button again.

 - The process for adding music is pretty much the same as movies and TV shows, with a few exceptions.
 When asked if you want to Create a premium Plex music library! or Create a basic music library, select Create a basic music library.
-The premium version requires the paid version of Plex, and since you can always upgrade your music library later – let’s go with the free version for now.
+The premium version requires the paid version, and since you can always upgrade your music library later – let’s go with the free one for now.

 - There are also a series of Advanced options for adding music files.
 The two you’ll want to pay particular attention to are: Import from iTunes and Use embedded tags.
 If you’ve taken a lot of time to tag your music files in iTunes – place a check in that box.
 If you’ve put a lot of effort into tagging your music files with the exact info you want – place a check in the Use embedded tags box.
 Again it’s worth mentioning that Plex is really good at identifying files, so don’t worry too much.
 When you’ve reviewed all of the options, click the ADD LIBRARY button to create your music library.